Geometry and Perception Guided Gaussians for Multiview-consistent 3D Generation from a Single Image: Related Work

 \subsection{Diffusion Models for 3D Generation}

-Diffusion model \cite{ho2020denoising,rombach2022high} have made significant achievements in the field of 2D image generation.
-For this reason, a series of works \cite{jun2023shap,nichol2022point,du2024multi,luo2021diffusion} try to apply the diffusion model in 3D tasks to repeat the success in 2D.
-However, the paucity of 3D data poses a significant challenge for the direct training of diffusion models on such data.
-Despite some researchers' efforts to train 3D diffusion models using only 2D images, the generation quality remains significantly inferior to that of comparable 2D image generation models, exhibiting notably weaker generalization capability.
+The diffusion model \cite{ho2020denoising,rombach2022high} has revolutionized 2D image generation, inspiring several attempts to extend it to 3D tasks \cite{jun2023shap,nichol2022point,du2024multi,luo2021diffusion}.
+However, the scarcity of 3D data makes direct training of diffusion models difficult, and even approaches that leverage only 2D images yield generation quality and generalization far below their 2D counterparts.

-Many works \cite{poole2022dreamfusion,wang2023score,melas2023realfusion,du2024auggs,xu2023neurallift,tang2023dreamgaussian} resort to use a high-quality 2D diffusion model to build a bridge to connect 2D and 3D data, which better promotes 3D inference, instead of directly training a 3D diffusion model.
-Dreamfusion \cite{poole2022dreamfusion} and SJC \cite{wang2023score} formulate a "score distillation" objective that utilizes the 2D diffusion model as prior and distills the knowledge from a text-to-image pretrained diffusion model to generate 3D objects from texts.
-A series of subsequent works use score distortion to optimize the neural radiation field.
-RealFusion \cite{melas2023realfusion} achieves 360° 3D reconstruction from a single object image by leveraging a 2D diffusion model enhanced with text inversion for single-image adaptation.
-In contrast, NeuralLift-360 \cite{xu2023neurallift} employs depth-aware NeRF and learns scene generation through denoising diffusion models.
-DreamGaussian \cite{tang2023dreamgaussian} for the first time uses Score Distillation Sampling to optimize 3D Gaussian Splatting.
-Some impressive results had been achieved, which demonstrates the effectiveness of distillation from 2D diffusion model.
+Many works, including DreamFusion \cite{poole2022dreamfusion}, SJC \cite{wang2023score}, RealFusion \cite{melas2023realfusion}, AugGS \cite{du2024auggs}, NeuralLift-360 \cite{xu2023neurallift} and DreamGaussian \cite{tang2023dreamgaussian}, leverage high-quality 2D diffusion models to bridge 2D and 3D data and thus enhance 3D inference without directly training a 3D diffusion model.
+DreamFusion and SJC formulate a score-distillation objective that uses a pretrained text-to-image diffusion model as a prior to generate 3D objects from text and to optimize neural radiance fields; RealFusion adapts a 2D diffusion model with text inversion to achieve full 360° reconstruction from a single image; NeuralLift-360 integrates a depth-aware NeRF with denoising diffusion models for scene generation; and DreamGaussian is the first to apply SDS to optimize 3D Gaussian Splatting.
+Together, these results demonstrate the effectiveness of distilling knowledge from 2D diffusion models for 3D tasks.